 Appendix O: UNIVERSITY OF MARYLAND POLICY ON PROMOTING RESPONSIBLE ACTION IN MEDICAL EMERGENCIES (APPROVED BY THE PRESIDENT V-1.00(J)

-Prior Learning Credit - Proficiency Examination Programs (AP, IB, CLEP, A-Level, Credit-by-Exam)
+Prior Learning Credit - AP, IB, A-Level/AS-Level, CLEP, Credit-by-Exam, Basic Military Training

-The University of Maryland, College Park offers new, continuing, and returning students several opportunities to earn college credit by demonstrating achievement in a subject field through examination.
-College Park recognizes the following proficiency examination programs for credit: Advanced Placement (AP), International Baccalaureate Exams (IB), Advanced Level/Advanced Subsidiary Level Exams (A-Level), College-Level Examination Program (CLEP), and Departmental Proficiency Exams (Credit-by-Examination).
+The University of Maryland provides students with several opportunities to receive undergraduate credit for knowledge and achievements gained through prior earning and non-traditional experiences.
+Typically, the University recognizes the following for awarding Prior Learning Credit (PLC): Advanced Placement Exams (AP), International Baccalaureate Exams (IB), Advanced Level/Advanced Subsidiary Level Exams (A-Level/AS-Level), College-Level Examination Program (CLEP), Basic Military Training and Departmental Proficiency Exams (Credit-by-Exam).
+Once a student has matriculated to the University of Maryland, they are not permitted to go back and take AP, IB or A-Level exams for credit.
+Credits earned for the above PLC, except for Credit-by-Exam are posted to the student’s record as transfer credit.
+Credit-by-Exam is considered resident credit.
 Undergraduate students may earn a total of up to one-half of the credits required for their degree through Prior Learning Credit.
 Usually, this is no more than 60 credits.
-Students are responsible for consulting with the appropriate dean or advisor about the applicability of any credits earned through Prior Learning Credit to a specific degree program.
-Students should also seek assistance in determining which University of Maryland, College Park courses duplicate credits earned for an examination.
+No more than 30 of these credits can be from CLEP.
 Students will not receive credit for both passing an examination and completing an equivalent course.

 International Baccalaureate Exams (IB)